rloredo/git-jira/README.md

 #### Format

 The default branch name format is `issue_key-issue_summary` replacing all non alphanumeric characters for `-`.
-You can override this by using the option `-f` or `--format` and passing a string.
+You can override this by using the option `-f` or `--format`.
+This option will prompt a select menu that will show the formats you've specified while running `configure`.
+You can also select a custom format (using the last option).
 For example, if you want the format to be `feat/TP-123/summary-of-issue` just pass `feat/issue_key/issue_summary`.
-The replacement in the summary can't be changed.
+The replacement for `-` in the summary can't be changed.
-In the future we will support to pass a default branch format to the yml file.

 ### List